-(Lecturer: You've got to stay out of the way of the video in this lecture, you have to speak less, ask more.
-I'm just sayin')
+(Lecturer: You've got to stay out of the way of the video in this lecture.
+There's almost 26 minutes of it all told, so with time for discussion...you have to speak less, ask more.
+I'm just sayin'...)